-Rumors Fly Lisa Vanderpump Is Leaving ‘RHOBH’ For New Spin-Off
+Rumors Fly That Lisa Vanderpump Is Leaving ‘RHOBH’ For New Spin-Off

 “It’s kind of ironic, really, because I’m not a tree-hugging, animal advocate.
 I just wanted to make a rescue center that people wanted to go to.
 We created the Vanderpump Dog Foundation, and we’re endeavoring to save dogs from kill shelters and rescue them.
 We also want to make it a nice environment that people can come in and they can get a coffee from next door and sit in here and enjoy the puppies and make a donation as well because what we’re trying to do is save as many dogs as possible.”

 This will help to make a more human world for dogs.
 Anyone that watches Lisa Vanderpump knows that she is passionate about dogs.
 Lisa shared that learning about the Yulin Dog Meat Festival helped to push her to make this a reality.
-During this festival, about 10,000 to 15,000 dogs are tortured, skinned, cooked and ate.
-The festival lasts for ten days and just broke Lisa’s heart to hear about it.
+During this festival, about 10,000 to 15,000 dogs are tortured, skinned, cooked, and eaten.
+The festival lasts for 10 days, and it just broke Lisa’s heart when she heard about it.
 She is doing all that she can to help dogs to be treated better.
 This would make for a perfect reality show.
 So far, Lisa Vanderpump isn’t speaking out at all about the possibility of leaving RHOBH or about getting a new reality show.
 Fans will just have to wait and see what happens.

 Tonight …Don’t forget. #rhobh pic.twitter.com/jLUaF34SeH